vincetiu8/covid-tower-defense/README.md

 oh, you're approaching me?
 ```

+Unlike enemies and towers, levels are defined by their number rather than their name.
+Internally,
+the game starts counting levels from 0, so the first level would be level 0, the second level
+would be level 1, and so on.
+Generally, if you're making a new level, its level number should
+be the number of the most recently created level plus 1.

 ### Making an Enemy
 An enemy in the game tries to get past the player's defenses and reach the goal, where
 it will cause the player to lose a certain amount of lives.

 Say you want to add an enemy to the game.
-Let's call this tower the
+Let's call this enemy the
 'virus'.
 The first thing you want to do is create all the necessary
-assets for the virus.
+assets for the enemy.
 These are:
 - An image
     You need to name the enemy's image by the format:
     `(enemy name).png`
     where _enemy name_ is the name of the enemy.
-For the 'virus'm this should be named
+For the 'virus', this should be named
     `virus.png`
     >This image shouldn't be larger than 40 x 40 pixels.
-Note, all images must be of the file format .png.
+Also, all images must be of the file format .png.

 - A sound effect when it dies
     You need to name the sound effect by the format:
     `(enemy name).wav`,
-    where _enemy name_ is the name of the tower.
+    where _enemy name_ is the name of the enemy.
 For the 'virus', the sound effect
     should be named `virus.wav`.

     >The sound effect should be of the format .wav and ideally be shorter than 0.2 seconds long.

-Once you have all of these assets, you're ready to add the tower
+Once you have all of these assets, you're ready to add the enemy
 in-game!

-First, we need to add these assets into the correct folders.
+First, you need to add these assets into the correct folders.
 They should be added in:
 ```
 .
 ├── data